hardlystrictlyjerry/hardlystrictlyjerry.github.io/tshirt.md

 Please use this page to:

-1. Determine the size, color, and style of t-shirt(s) you would like us to print for you.
+1. Determine the size, color, and style of t-shirt(s) you want us to print for you.
 2. Determine the format of the email to send with your order.

 All t-shirts will be printed using white ink.
 Here's an example of the design in white ink: